We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Sunken eyes are often an indicator that someone is not getting enough good quality sleep.
-According to the National Sleep Foundation, adults need about 7 to 9 hours of sleep per night, while infants, children, teens, and older adults may need more.
+According to the Centers for Disease Control and Prevention (CDC), adults need about 7 to 9 hours of sleep per night, while infants, children, teens, and older adults may need more.

 Sunken eyes indicate that the skin below the eyes has lost nutrients.
 The space below the eyes can be nourished with almond oil, which is rich in vitamin E, a vital skin vitamin.
 Vitamin E oil is also another skin-nourishing option.
 Both almond oil and vitamin E oil are available for purchase online.

 Potatoes contain vitamin C, enzymes, and starch to nourish the thin skin below the eyes.
 And the coolness of the raw potato reduces inflammation of blood vessels to minimize swelling and a dark appearance.
 Potatoes can be applied below the eyes while lying down for about 20 minutes.